thomaschampagne/elevate/README.md

 ## Description of frameworks & tools used.

 _Core_ and _embedded app_ have been developed using [TypeScript](https://www.typescriptlang.org) language.
-TypeScript adds typing & class-based syntax over javascript then compile back to JavaScript.
+TypeScript adds typing & class-based syntax over javascript then compiles back to JavaScript.
 [Understand TypeScript in 5 minutes](https://learnxinyminutes.com/docs/typescript/).

 ### At a glance...